iridium-browser/website/downloads/rhel.md

 layout: downloads
 title: "Download for RHEL and CentOS"
 subtitle: ""
-description: Download Iridium Browser for Red Hat Enterprise Linux and CentOS.
+description: Download Iridium Browser for Red Hat Enterprise Linux 7 and CentOS 7 or higher.
+Install package from repository using the command line.
 hotpic-fb: "/images/hotpics/Iridium-fb_hotpic-dl-rhel.png"
 hotpic-tw: "/images/hotpics/Iridium-tw_hotpic-dl-rhel.png"
 menu: no